csjoey/210final/README.md

-To play the game connect the two pi's and on the client side make the first move
+To play the game connect the two pi's and on the client side make the first move, I reccomend forwards ports ofthe same number to each other

 the game ends when a block is placed using the joystick that does not line up with the previous ones in a straight line, or the top is reached.

+pkill scrollnum reccomended

+because of the nature of the execution this game can be played on a single pi with a client and server head